gramener/gramex/gramex/apps/guide/config/README.md

             backupCount: 30         # keep only last 30 backups
             delay: true             # do not create file until called

-This handler wrings warnings into warn.log, letting it grow up to 10 MB, then archiving it into warn.log.1, etc.
+This handler wrings warnings into `warn.log`, letting it grow up to 10 MB, then archiving it into `warn.log.1`, etc.

     :::yaml
     handlers: